keivanipchihagh/machinelearning-roadmap/1.python/README.md

 # Push-ups with Python
 > How do functions break-up?
 Well, they stop calling each other.

-You can use any programming language you'd like, but _Python_ is the widest used language among Data Scientists and Machine Learning Engineers.
-It's also super easy to master and has thousands of libraries!
+You can use almost any programming language you'd like, but [Python](https://www.python.org/) is the widest used language among Data Scientists and Machine Learning Engineers.
+It's also super easy to master, has thousands of libraries and one og the biggest communities!

 ### Basics
 - [Syntax](https://www.w3schools.com/python/python_syntax.asp) and [Comments](https://www.w3schools.com/python/python_comments.asp)